jamescherti/buffer-terminator.el/README.md

 ```

 (Using `customize-set-variable` allows `buffer-terminator-interval` to update the timer dynamically, without the need to restart `buffer-terminator-mode`.)

+## Frequently asked questions

+### Why?
+What problem is this aiming to solve?

+One reason to terminate inactive buffers is to improve Emacs' performance by reducing the number of open buffers, which in turn decreases the load of active modes, timers, and other processes associated with those buffers.

+Another reason is to ensure that only the buffers the user actively needs remain open, helping to declutter the buffer list.

 ## Author and License